puppetlabs/puppet-docs/source/pe/3.7/quick_start_adding_class_windows.markdown

 [classification_selector]: ./images/quick/classification_selector.png
 [windows_add_group]: ./images/quick/windows_add_group.png

 Every module contains one or more **classes**.
-[Classes](/puppet/3.7/reference/lang_classes.html) are named chunks of puppet code and are the primary means by which Puppet Enterprise configures nodes.
+[Classes](/puppet/3.7/reference/lang_classes.html) are named chunks of Puppet code and are the primary means by which Puppet Enterprise configures nodes.
 The Puppet Labs Registry module you installed in the [Module Installation QSG](./quick_start_module_install_windows.html) contains a class called `registry`.
 In this example, you’ll use the `registry` class to supply the types and providers necessary to create and manage Windows Registry keys and values with Puppet.

 In this example, we will create a group called __windows_example_ and add the `registry` class to it.